-A person who has not completed prior education in Dutch can only be admitted after:
+A person who has not completed prior education in Dutch can only be admitted after fulfilment of:

 - 1. The admission requirements as referred to in Article 2.1; and - 2.
 The requirement of sufficient command of the English language.
 This requirement is satisfied if the student: - a.
 Holds a diploma from pre-university secondary education (VWO) and the subject English language was part of the examination to obtain that diploma; or - b.
 Holds a diploma from secondary education, obtained from an English-language institution of secondary education within or outside the Netherlands; or - c.
 Holds a final diploma from a four-year English-language higher vocational education programme; or - d.
 Holds a final diploma from a three-year English-language university degree programme; or - e.
-Has taken one of the following tests: - computer-based Test of English as a Foreign Language (TOEFL) with a score of 232 or higher with partial scores of minimally 23; - internet-based TOEFL with a score of 90 or higher with partial scores of minimally 22; - Paper-based TOEFL with a score of 575 or higher with partial scores of minimally 57; - International English Language Testing System (IELTS) with a score of 6.5 or higher with partial scores of minimally 6.0; - Cambridge proficiency test with level C1 or higher.
+Has taken one of the following tests: - computer-based Test of English as a Foreign Language (TOEFL) with a score of 232 or higher with partial scores of minimally 23; - TOEFL IBT with a score of 90 or higher with partial scores of minimally 22; - Paper-based TOEFL with a score of 575 or higher with partial scores of minimally 57; - International English Language Testing System (IELTS) with a score of 6.5 or higher with partial scores of minimally 6.0.
+One Skill Retake accepted; - Cambridge proficiency test with level C1 or higher; - LanguageCert Academic with a score of 70 or higher - Pearson PTE Academic with a score of 61 or higher